 Bay Shore’s Steven Juergensen always knew he wanted to make a difference in the world, he just never knew how.

-“I knew we could purchase products for cheap and sell them at a profit,” he said.
+“I knew we could purchase products for cheap and sell them at a profit,” said the West Islip High School.

 Additionally, each year, the 24-year-old’s company sponsors a volunteer trip to help the schools.

 “I am so grateful for everything we’ve been able to do so far,” Juergensen told GreaterBayShore.

 As far as his clothing goes, Threads for Education sells a mix of shirts, pants, hats, and hoodies, all adorned with inspirational sayings like “Be the Change.”

 Most of the concepts come from the Mount Saint Mary College graduate himself.